 Wool: Suggested Resources and Gift Ideas

-By JUDITH D. SCHWARTZ & EDITORS OF CRAFTSMANSHIP QUARTERLY
+By JUDITH D. SCHWARTZ & EDITORS OF CRAFTSMANSHIP MAGAZINE

 This sidebar is a supplement to The Hidden Powers of a Sheep

 - The wool in The North Face’s Cali Wool Beanie comes from a Northern California sheep ranch dedicated to methods of land management that are proven to regenerate the soil instead of depleting it.
 This allows the land to “sequester” carbon in the land, which slows climate change.

 - There isn’t anything cozier on a winter day than a soft woolen wrap.
 For one of the best, consider this gorgeous Alpaca cross between a cardigan and a wrap.
 The wool comes from Alpaca grown on sustainable ranches in Peru, left undyed—the better to appreciate its natural, deep gray color.
 (Note: It sold by Coyuchi, which specializes in sustainable bedding products; purchases through the link for this item, and the one that follows, benefit EcoCult, the leading blog on sustainable fashion.)